NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_setup.md

     </tab>
 </tabs>

-## Migrations
+## Framework Upgrades

 > **Back up first!**
 >
->Before migrating to version 2.0, it is highly recommended that you back up your project!
+>Before migrating to a newer version, it is highly recommended that you back up your project first!
 {style="warning"}

 ### 1.0 to 2.0